Delsin-Yu/Json-Power-Inspector/README.md

 ## Create a JsonTemplate file from your data structure

-Before start using the application, it is required for the developers to serialize their data structure into a dedicated `.jsontemplate` file that contains type information.
+Before using the application, developers must serialize their data structure into a dedicated `.jsontemplate` file that contains type information.

-We provide a serializer Nuget package for `C#/dotnet8` developers, you are more than welcome to create your version of the serializer for your language/environment.
+We provide a serializer Nuget package for `C#/dotnet8` developers, so you are more than welcome to create your own version of the serializer for your language/environment.

 ### Documentation for `JsonPowerInspector.Template` Nuget Package Users